kyratrades/kyratrades.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Open for limited trades (wants only)"
+description: "Open for wants only"
 permalink: /
 ---

-# Open for general trades
+# Open for limited trades

 ### No. of items listed: